 [00:26:04] Ramit Sethi: Yeah.

 [00:26:29] Ramit Sethi: Yeah.
-Our principal with our dream job program is very simple, study winners.
-If you go and google right now, sample resume, you're going to find thousands of resumes and you're going to look at them and you're going to start naturally being drawn to their format or how many bullet points they use or their margins.
-But you never stop to ask the question, are these real resumes that landed top-tier jobs?
+Our principle with our Dream Job program is very simple: study winners.
+If you go and google right now, sample resume, you're going to find thousands of resumes, and you're going to look at them and you're going to start naturally being drawn to their format or how many bullet points they use, or their margins.
+But you never stop to ask the question, "Are these real resumes that landed top-tier jobs?"
 And they're not, they're often just made up by a writer.

 [00:27:00] So in our program, we said, "You know what, we're only going to study winners."
 So we brought in actual resumes from people who landed six-figure jobs.
 You can look at them and you can see how they are different compared to the ones you find for free on Google.
 Then we brought in hiring managers, "Tell us who you recruit.
 Tell us, do you expect them to negotiate?"
 But one of the hiring managers was like, "Yeah, of course.
 I'm always surprised when people don't negotiate.
 They should ask for more.
 I always keep a little in my back pocket for the right candidate."
 Great.
 That simple little insight was worth $5,000 to $15,000 to you.
 Perfect.

 [00:27:36] So study the winners with resumes, with cover letters.
 You want to learn from people who have done it.
 You do not want to be looking in YouTube comment sections for these folks who are bitter at Jordan for teaching people how it actually works.

 [00:27:51] Ramit Sethi: Those are not the people you want to listen to.
 You want to study winners who have gotten the kind of jobs you want and then reverse engineer everything they have done.